InfiniteRain/react-native-mecab/README.md

 ### IPADic React Hook

 This module provides a React hook which makes the usage of MeCab relatively simple.
-It could be imported as shown below:
+Before using it, make sure that you have completed the second step of the [finishing up](#finishing-up) section above.
+The hook could be imported as shown below:

 ```tsx
 import { useMeCabIpaDic } from 'react-native-mecab';